Av26qcDL/litearray/README.md

 # LiteArray

 LiteArray is a lightweight Go library for performing advanced mathematical operations on arrays and matrices.
 It provides a wide range of functions for element-wise operations, statistical calculations, and matrix manipulations, with support for optional rounding to a specified precision.

+## Why LiteArray?

+While Go has some built-in capabilities for basic array operations, it lacks the comprehensive mathematical array functionality found in languages like Python (NumPy) or MATLAB.
+LiteArray aims to bridge this gap by providing:

+- **Simplicity**: A straightforward API that's easy to learn and use
+- **Precision Control**: Unlike many libraries, LiteArray gives you explicit control over rounding precision
+- **Comprehensive Error Handling**: Clear, actionable error messages that help developers quickly identify issues
+- **Lightweight**: Minimal dependencies and efficient implementation
+- **Go-Idiomatic**: Follows Go conventions and patterns, making it feel natural to Go developers

+LiteArray was created to make array and matrix operations in Go as accessible and powerful as they are in data science-focused languages, while maintaining Go's performance advantages.

 ## Features